epirus-io/epirus.github.io/docs/quickstart.md

 ### Running externally

-To run in an external environment, such as a Kubernetes cluster, you will need to ensure that the wallet to be used by the project is defined - transaction fees will still be maintained by Epirus.
+To run in an external environment, such as a Kubernetes cluster, you will need to ensure that the credentials used by the project are defined - transaction fees will still be maintained by Epirus.

+To do so, you can either specify a wallet via defining the following variable:

 - `WEB3J_WALLET_PATH`
   Path to Ethereum wallet
 - `WEB3J_WALLET_PASSWORD`
   Ethereum wallet password

-For an OpenAPI service, you will need to define the following:
+Or use private key:

 - `WEB3J_PRIVATE_KEY`
   Hex-encoded private key string (0x...)

-- `WEB3J_WALLET_PATH`
-  Alternatively, a wallet file can be provided
-- `WEB3J_WALLET_PASSWORD`
-  Password for the provided wallet file
+Same goes for running an OpenAPI service.

 If you need to create a new wallet, you can use the `epirus wallet create` command.
 Further details are available [here](sdk/cli/#wallet-tools).